-(see also Benign Gynecologic Lesions and see also Gynecologic Tumors.)
+(See also Benign Gynecologic Lesions and discussed in Gynecologic Tumors.)

 A pelvic mass may be detected during routine gynecologic examination.

 Pelvic masses may originate from gynecologic organs (cervix, uterus, uterine adnexa) or from other pelvic organs (intestine, bladder, ureters, skeletal muscle, bone).

 Type of mass tends to vary by age group.

 In infants, in utero maternal hormones may stimulate development of adnexal cysts during the first few months of life.
 This effect is rare.

 At puberty, menstrual fluid may accumulate and form a vaginal mass (hematocolpos) because outflow is obstructed.
 The cause is usually an imperforate hymen; other causes include congenital malformations of the uterus, cervix, or vagina.

 In women of reproductive age, the most common cause of symmetric uterine enlargement is pregnancy, which may be unsuspected.
 Another common cause is fibroids, which may extend outward.
 Common adnexal masses include graafian follicles (usually 5 to 8 cm) that develop normally but do not release an egg (called functional ovarian cysts).
 These cysts often resolve spontaneously within a few months.
 Adnexal masses may also result from ectopic pregnancy, ovarian or fallopian tube cancers, benign tumors (eg, benign cystic teratomas), or hydrosalpinges.
 Endometriosis can cause single or multiple masses anywhere in the pelvis, usually on the ovaries.

 In postmenopausal women, masses are more likely to be cancerous.
 Many benign ovarian masses (eg, endometriomas, myomas) depend on ovarian hormone secretion and thus become less common after menopause.